Ciro23/movie-app/README.md

 - Basic pagination system;
 - Basic user signup/login;
 - Add/remove a movie to/from own watchlist;
-- Display user watchlist on his profile page (to do).
+- Display user watchlist on his profile page;
 - Change the website language;

 ## How to setup